Two black widow pulsars in the optical and X-rays: Optical observations, data reduction, and calibration

 Time-series optical photometry of \psrn\ was carried out using the 2.1-metre telescope of Observatorio Astron\'omico Nacional San Pedro M\'artir (OAN-SPM) and the 6.5-metre \magel-1 telescope (Baade).

-OAN-SPM observations were performed in the $B$, $V$, $R$, and $I$ bands with the ``Rueda Italiana'' instrument during three observing runs in May 2019.
+OAN-SPM observations were performed in the $B$, $V$, $R$, and $I$ bands with the `Rueda Italiana' instrument during three observing runs in May 2019.
 The detector FoV is $6\amin \times6\amin$ with a pixel scale of 0\farcs34 in the 2$\times$2 CCD pixel binning mode. \magel-1 observations were carried out in the Sloan $r'$ band with the Inamori-Magellan Areal Camera and Spectrograph (IMACS) during one observing run in April 2022 (PI R. E. Mennickent).
 The pixel scale was 0\farcs111 in the 1$\times$1 CCD pixel binning mode.
-The target was exposed on the chip 3 with the FoV of $3\farcm8 \times7\farcm5$.
+The target was exposed on chip 3 with the FoV of $3\farcm8 \times7\farcm5$.
 The weather conditions were photometric during both observing runs.
 The log of all observations is given in Table~\ref{tab:ObservationLog}.

-Standard data reduction, including the bias subtraction, flat-fielding, and cosmic ray rejection, was performed for each data-set utilising the Image Reduction and Analysis Facility (\texttt{IRAF}) package.
+Standard data reduction, including bias subtraction, flat-fielding, and cosmic ray rejection, was performed for each dataset utilising the Image Reduction and Analysis Facility (\texttt{IRAF}) package.
 The defringing procedure was applied to the OAN-SPM images in the $I$-band.

 Astrometric referencing was performed using 12 stars from the \gaia\ DR 2 astrometric catalogue \citep{gaia2016,gaia2018} Formal $rms$ uncertainties of the resulting astrometric fit were $\Delta\alpha$~$\lesssim0\farcs08$ and $\Delta\delta$~$\lesssim0\farcs08$ for the \magel-1 and $\Delta\alpha$~$\lesssim0\farcs04$ and $\Delta\delta$~$\lesssim0\farcs04$ for the OAN-SPM.